cypress-io/cypress-design/DevLog.md

 - Use JSX to write tests both in vue & react
 - What of the conflict between the two definitions
 - Solution: Use Sucrase to transpile JSX for react instead of esbuild
+- why is there a rootstory file and what will happen to it in the future?

 ## Building components

 - turbo to build them in dependency order and cache the builds
+- use vite to build Vue (why)
+- use rollup to build react (why)
 - `--watch` cant work in a monorepo with a dependency graph
 - Solution: `scripts/watch-constants.mjs` runs esbuild when necessary